Frankishtien/THM-Learn/Windows/Windows PrivEsc.md

      ---

-     ## 3. move the reverse shell to the new path with new name
+     ## 3. move the reverse shell file to the new path with new name

      ```ruby